 If things don’t go the way they had planned, the child might face some disappointment; but make sure that disappointment doesn’t turn into violent actions.
 Let them understand that things won’t always go the way we plan, and it is okay to feel disappointment at times.

 12. Test their patience

 If your child is waiting for you to get something they have been longing for, make them wait a little longer to check their patience level.
 Talk to them politely and let them learn that this skill will help them build a strong character.

 13. Make them aware of life’s challenges

 Fearing failure, some children do not get involved in certain activities.
-Motivate them and let them know that challenges are a part of life and facing challenges will make them stronger.
+Motivate and support them and let them know that challenges are a part of life and facing challenges will make them stronger.
 Encourage them if they fail initially and let them know participation is greater than winning.

 14. Correct their manners.

 Do not develop a habit of admiring your child every minute.
-Be supportive of what they do, but if they display some incorrect behavior, tell them when to stop and also make them understand that the behavior might affect their relationship with people around them.
+Be supportive of what they do, but if they display some incorrect behavior, instruct them on when to stop and also make them understand that the behavior might affect their relationship with people around them.
 Correct them when they do something wrong or cheat while playing.